Diophantine approximation with restricted numerators and denominators on semisimple groups: Completion of the proof

 \section{Completion of the proof}

 In this section, we finish the proof of our main results stated in the Introduction.
 It would be convenient to introduce a parameter

+where the $\limsup$ is taken over all admissible integers $n$.
 Note that according to Theorem \ref{thm:count}, the quantity $a({\rm G})$ measures the polynomial growth rate of the number of rational points in $\rm G$ with given denominator and lying in a bounded subset of ${\rm G}(\R)$.
-By Proposition \ref{p:b_n}, $a({\rm G})>0$ if $\rm G$ is isotropic over $\Q$.
+By Proposition \ref{p:b_n}, $a({\rm G})>0$ if $\rm G$ is split over $\Q$.
 Given a finite set $\mathcal{P}$ of prime numbers, we also set